-Here, on the Maturity date, you will receive the Final Return of 37.13%.
-The total return will correspond to 4.98% APY.
+Here, on the Maturity date, you will receive the Final Return of 72.50%.
+The total return will correspond to 8.10% APY.

 At maturity, depositors will receive the Maturity Redemption Amount, which will equal the Principal Amount, plus the Interest Payment Amount.
-The Interest Payment Amount equals the Principal Amount multiplied by the Final Return.
-Accordingly, at maturity, the Maturity Redemption Amount in this example would equal \$1,000 plus \$1,000 multiplied by 37.13%.
+The Interest Payment Amount equals the Principal Amount multiplied by the greater of (A) the Minimum Return and (B) the Final Return.
+Accordingly, at maturity, the Maturity Redemption Amount in this example would equal \$1,000 plus \$1,000 multiplied by the greater of (a) 1.50% and (b) 72.50%.
+Since the Final Return is greater than 1.50%, the CDs would pay \$1,725.00 at maturity.

-Example 1 shows that where the Final Return is greater than zero, the depositor will be paid a return based on the Final Return.
+Example 1 shows that where the Final Return exceeds the Minimum Return, the depositor will be paid a return based on the Final Return.

-In addition, Example 1 shows that the Average Closing Price may be less than the Closing Price of the Reference Asset on the final Observation Date.
-In that case the Maturity Redemption Amount does not reflect the full performance of the Reference Asset during the term of the CDs (i.e. does not reflect the full performance measured as the difference between the Initial Price and the Closing Price on the final Observation Date).
+In addition, Example 1 shows that the Average Closing Level may be less than the Closing Level of the Index on the final Observation Date.
+In that case the Maturity Redemption Amount does not reflect the full performance of the Index during the term of the CDs (i.e. does not reflect the full performance measured as the difference between the Initial Level and the Closing Level on the final Observation Date).